Apply for Financial Aid

 - The FSA ID should not be shared with anyone and will be used each year for re-application.

-Step 3: Fill out the FAFSA form (Free Application for Federal Student Aid) Priority Date March 15th
+Step 3: Fill out the FAFSA (Free Application for Federal Student Aid) form Priority Date December 1st (for the following Fall) for initial scholarship consideration.
+The deadline for state grant consideration is February 1st.

 - Remember the first F in FAFSA stands for Free!
 There is no cost to apply for federal student aid.